-- 2.69.
+- 2.70.
 A student who registers for a module shall be deemed to be taking that module or to have taken it, even where deregistration or withdrawal follows.
-A student who transfers to another module shall replace the initial module taken with the new module. - 2.70.
+A student who transfers to another module shall replace the original module with the new module. - 2.71.
 The mark awarded in cases of deregistration or withdrawal from a module shall normally be the mark for any assessment completed up to the point of deregistration or withdrawal, or else zero.
 There shall be no right of resit where deregistration or withdrawal occurs.